The winter holidays are approaching with all the joy and festive mood, Christmas presents, and…a headache connected with buying them.

 So this year I’ve spent some time spying on people surrounding me, talking to colleagues, friends in order to figure out what is better to buy for our beloved engineers and programmers for Christmas.
 Let me share my findings with you:

-forget all stereotypes you heard about IT professionals.
+Secondly, forget all stereotypes you heard about IT professionals.
 Tech people have various interests and hobbies that spread far beyond video games (surprise-surprise!).
 They do sports, they care about their appearance, they keep an eye on new tech and trends and they definitely evolved far from that geeky image some people still have in mind while thinking about programmers and engineers (see below).
-If you need a new face to be associated with tech professionals, think of Elon Musk
+If you need a new face to be associated with tech professionals, think of Elon Musk or Evan Spiegel, not this guy:

-there are some common trends, dos and donts, that can help with your dilemma and cut down the stress around holidays.
-So keep reading to learn more ;)
+Finally, there are some common trends, dos and donts, that can help with your dilemma and cut down the stress around holidays.
+So keep reading to learn more 😉

 WORST PRESENTS FOR IT PROFESSIONALS: